 Starts Windows in safe mode with a command prompt window instead of the usual Windows interface.
 This option is intended for IT professionals and administrators.

 Creates a file, ntbtlog.txt, that lists all the drivers that are installed during startup and that might be useful for advanced troubleshooting.

 Starts Windows using your current video driver and using low resolution and refresh rate settings.
 You can use this mode to reset your display settings.
-For more information, see Change your screen resolution.
+For more information, see Change screen resolution

 Starts Windows with the last registry and driver configuration that worked successfully.
 For more information, see Using Last Known Good Configuration.

 Starts Windows domain controller running Active Directory so that the directory service can be restored.
 This option is intended for IT professionals and administrators.

 Starts Windows in an advanced troubleshooting mode intended for IT professionals and system administrators.